iamwfx/crs_3850_5850_mapping_countermapping/Week2_qgis/README.md

 <img src="../Images/qgis_blanklayout.png" width="600">
 </p>

 Select **Add Item -> Add Map**.
 Now click and drag from upper left corner to the lower right corner, so that your map fills the whole page.
-We've put the map on the right so that there's plenty of space on the right to add more information.
+We've put the map on the right so that there's plenty of space on the left to add more information.

-Now, **Add Legend**, and click and drag your legend to the position in the lower right area:
+Now, **Add Legend**, and click and drag your legend to the lower right area:
 <p align='center'>
 <img src="../Images/qgis_addlegend.png" width="600">
 </p>